cs3org/OCM-API/IETF-RFC.md

                     a remote shared resource, implementations MAY use this path as a prefix, or as the full path (see sharing examples).
     * webapp (string) - The top-level path for web apps at this endpoint.
-This value is provided for documentation purposes, and it SHALL NOT be intended as a prefix for share requests.
+This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix for share requests.
     * datatx (string) - The top-level path to be used for data transfers.
-This value is provided for documentation purposes, and it SHALL NOT be intended as a prefix.
+This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix.
 In addition, implementations are expected to execute the transfer using WebDAV as the wire protocol.